ptyadana/Data-Science-and-Machine-Learning-Projects-Dojo/readme.md

 + Exponents, logarithms, and the natural log function.
 + Probability theory, including Bayes’ theorem.

+## More Python Data Tools - Microsoft
++ Examining and Querying Pandas Data Frame
++ Reading and Writing CSV files from Pandas Data Frame
++ Removing and splitting DataFrame columns
++ Handling duplicates and rows with missing values
++ Splitting test and training data with scikit-learn
++ Train a linear regression model with scikit-learn
++ Testing a model
++ Evaluating accuracy of a model using calculations
++ NumPy vs Pandas
++ Visualizing data with Matplotlib

 ## [Probability & Statistics (in progress)](https://github.com/ptyadana/Data-Science-and-Machine-Learning-Projects-Dojo/tree/master/Probability%20%26%20Statistics)
 + Linear Regression Analysis
 + Multi Regression Analysis